-- Kitchen setup is included but cooking is outside the vehicle, eliminating lingering food smells inside the van.
+- The kitchen setup is included but cooking is outside the vehicle, eliminating lingering food smells inside the van.

-- Refrigerator powered by solar eliminates the need to find/replenish ice in a cooler.
+- A refrigerator powered by solar eliminates the need to find/replenish ice in a cooler.

-- Fits in most tent sites in campgrounds.
+- Fits in most tent sites on campgrounds.
 Able to travel on dirt roads to more secluded areas.